scuttlebutt-eu/important-documents/reasoning.md

 To find good answers to these questions - or rather, to define what "good" means - we first specify our goals.
 A good answer achieves these goals more than others.
 Our goals are:

-1. that membership is based on trust of other collectivecollective members
+1. that membership is based on trust of other collective members
 2. that memberships are active

 To achieve the first goal we use a vouching-based process for admitting new members and keeping existing members.
 This both allows unbureaucrating admission of new members and a baseline level of transitive trust.
 To achieve the second goal we require frequent collaboration and engagement.